 As the summer sun sets earlier and a crisp chill fills the air, many construction projects transition from exterior work to interior renovations.
-If your job involves scaffolding, the autumn season brings unique scaffolding hazards to consider.
+If your job involves scaffolding, the autumn season brings unique scaffolding hazards in fall to consider.
 The shorter days mean limited visibility and more time working in artificial lighting.
 The colder weather also increases risks like frost or damp conditions on scaffold platforms and access equipment.

 Before starting any scaffolding work this fall, evaluate the site and plan for the seasonal challenges.
 Ensure all members of the crew have proper certifications and training for the specific scaffold types in use.
 Check all the safety measurements, like portable LED work lights, is available and operational for early morning setup or late evening takedown.
 Be extremely cautious of slippery surfaces from rain, frost or dampness and consider applying abrasive strips to steps and platforms.
 The autumn may be a beautiful time of year, but it requires extra diligence to maintain a safe workspace at higher elevations.
 By anticipating the seasonal hazards of fall scaffolding, you can avoid dangerous missteps and keep your project progressing.